 |[Mouth of Berriedale Water]|

 Good progress along the A9 coast road is rudely interrupted by the vertiginous descent into and re-ascent from Berriedale Braes - lorries reduced to a crawl as they struggle to negotiate a series of tight hairpin bends on the northern side.
 Given most eyes are firmly on the road at this point, it's easy to miss the fact there's a village nestling in the valley folds here too.
 A lack of signposting seems to suggest that the locals like it this way, but the secluded bay by the mouth of Berriedale Water is an exquisite spot well worth seeking out.
 The whitewashed row of houses and tumbling burn here are overlooked by ruined Berriedale Castle on the cliffs above.
+As for the hairpins - they may soon be history, as improvements are planned.

 |[Berriedale beach, with Berriedale Castle on the cliffs above]|